Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Sensing/GameObjectSensor.md

 # GameObjectSensor

 This MonoBehaviour detects another GameObject as a danger and discourages steering towards it.
+This is similar to a [PointSensor](../PointSensor.md) where the point is always at the location of a particular GameObject.

 ## Inspector

 ![EntityIdentity Inspector](../../../../images/GameObjectSensorInspector.png)

-^^ todo: take that screenshot

-#### todo: Property Name
+#### Name

-todo: Property description.
+The unique ID of this sensor.
+Used to identify this instance in scripts.

+#### Menace

+The GameObject which will be detected as a danger.

+#### Invert

+If checked, all directions _away_ from the GameObject will be detected as a danger.
+If unchecked the direction _towards_ the GameObject will be detected as a danger.

+#### Negative Weight

+The importance of this negative sensor relative to other sensors.

+#### Negative Min Distance

+If the GameObject is closer than this distance, the full `Negative Weight` will be used.

+#### Negative Max Distance

+If the GameObject is farther than this distance, the sensor will be not detect it.

 ## Scripting